jerryjj/iot-pipelines-series/part1/README.md

 --project $GCP_PROJECT_ID
 ```

-Then run the following script to send dummy event to the topic:
+Then run the following command to send dummy event to the topic:

 ```sh
 gcloud pubsub topics publish $PS_TOPIC_ID \